Simple Supergravity pp-Waves: Introduction

-The usual practice to study the interactions of a gravitational pp-wave with test masses involves transforming to Rosen coordinates \ba U=u, \; V=v- \frac{x^2}{2}F(u)F^{\prime}(u) -\frac{y^2}{2}G(u)G^{\prime}(u) , \; X=F(u)x, \; Y=G(u)y , \ea so that the pp-wave metric becomes \ba g = 2 du \otimes dv + F^{2}(u) dx \otimes dx + G^{2}(u) dy \otimes dy , \ea provided $2H(u,x,y) = x^2 F F^{\prime \prime} + y^2 G G^{\prime \prime}$.
+However,the usual practice to study the interactions of a gravitational pp-wave with test masses involves transforming to Rosen coordinates \ba U=u, \; V=v- \frac{x^2}{2}F(u)F^{\prime}(u) -\frac{y^2}{2}G(u)G^{\prime}(u) , \; X=F(u)x, \; Y=G(u)y , \ea so that the pp-wave metric becomes \ba g = 2 du \otimes dv + F^{2}(u) dx \otimes dx + G^{2}(u) dy \otimes dy , \ea provided $2H(u,x,y) = x^2 F F^{\prime \prime} + y^2 G G^{\prime \prime}$.
 The transformation of the gravitino ansatz in Brinkmann coordinates to an expression in Rosen coordinates is non-trivial.
 The explicit set of $\gamma$-matrices in the Majorana realization that are used to express the gravitino ansatz in Brinkmann coordinates needs to be switched to a $\gamma$-matrix set that would still provide a Majorana realization but now relative to the new orthonormal co-basis in Rosen coordinates.
 This is not a straightforward task.
 The approach we take in this paper is to start with the pp-wave metric in Rosen coordinates.
-Then we introduce the complex quaternion valued exterior differential forms over the 4-dimensional space-time \cite{dereli-tucker},\cite{tucker},\cite{benn-tucker}.
+Then we go back to the complex quaternion valued exterior differential forms over the 4-dimensional space-time \cite{dereli-tucker}.
 Exterior differential forms are coordinate independent and all relevant tensors in this language remain free of indices $\mu,\nu,\dots$ in a coordinate chart $\{x^{\mu}\}.$ The algebra of complex quaternions on the other hand carry representations of the spin cover of the local Lorentz group, that is, $SL(2,{\mathcal{C}})$.
 As such it can be used to express the local frames, connection and curvature forms without use of Lorentz indices $a,b,\dots$.
-Thus we arrive at an algebraic formulation of 4-dimensional space-time geometries without any indices.
+Thus an algebraic formulation of 4-dimensional space-time geometries is achieved without any indices\cite{tucker}.
 The massless chiral spinor fields are introduced in this language by considering minimal left ideals as spin basis\footnote{These correspond to undotted spinors in the NP formalism.
 In our approach dotted spinors of NP formalism are identified as minimal right ideals with a corresponding spin basis.}.The advantage of our unconventional formalism is that once a local Lorentz frame is chosen, it automatically fixes the corresponding spin basis, so that one doesn't have to worry about determining a new set of Majorana matrices that blends in well with the transformed co-frame.
+The derivation of the simple supergravity field equations in terms of complex quaternion valued exterior differential forms were given in detail before\cite{benn}.Similar techniques can also be found in \cite{morita2}.